Gray Matter LogoGray Matter Workshop

 Configure the drive system to use velocity-based control for more precise speed tracking.

-Configuration Changes (done if using our example code on last page):
+Configuration Changes (already done if you used our example code on the last page):

 1. 1.
 Change drive request type: Modify .withDriveRequestType() to use DriveRequestType.Velocity

 2. 2.
-Remove deadband: Remove CTR deadband.
-The current implementation they have elements small input values, which hinders precise low-speed control.
+Remove deadband: Drop the CTRE deadband.
+It zeroes out small input values, which gets in the way of precise low-speed control.

 Example code change: